 Here are some awesome resources to get you started:

 9 Free Gold Mines for Guest Blogging Opportunities: This is an excellent guide written by Venchito Tampon.
-All of the techniques he explains do not require tools or any type of hard costs.
+All of the techniques he explains do not require tools (here are some blogger outreach tools if you want to streamline your efforts) or any type of hard costs.

 It will cost you your time, so you may want to consider outsourcing.